 East Coast Main Line

-The East Coast mainline is key to life in the UK, it connects many cities and communities over the course of the 393 miles that it runs.
+The East Coast mainline is key to life in the UK, it connects many cities and communities over the course of the 632km that it runs.
 Of course, most notably connecting the capitals of England and Scotland.
 Travelling the route, at least once, is a must for anyone living in the UK.

 Travel from Edinburgh all the way to London and enjoy several memorable moments along the way.
 Cross the border between Scotland and England whilst savouring the beautiful coastal scenery of the Berwick Upon Tweed area, and of course the incredibly striking stretch of coastline between Dunbar and Alnmouth.
 The train will then race down to Newcastle with the magnificent run over the Tyne river through to the station located in the heart of the city of Newcastle.
 You don’t wait long before the stunning approach to Durham from which you’ll see views over to the Durham castle and cathedral.
 From then gaze upon the English countryside as you get into the capital in under 5 hours.